icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 For both buyer and seller, it’s important to know the differences between DDP and DDU Incoterms to determine the most cost-effective shipping service for your company’s needs.
 There are some key differences between DDP and DDU shipping services.
 Organizations can choose a shipping service for their specific business model.

-For example, DDU shipments may be cheaper for international shipments as there are no processing fees that are added on the import duty that needs to be paid.
+For example, DDU shipments may be cheaper for international shipments as there are no processing fees that are added to the import duty that needs to be paid.
 However, it would be the seller’s responsibility to communicate to the buyer that duties and taxes will apply when the shipment arrives in customs.

 The reason DDP shipments are a little more expensive is that your seller will bear the full responsibility of paying the transportation and import fee on your behalf.
-But this will also reduce the chances of losing the shipment in customs, only you’ve to pay an additional fee to import your shipments
+But this will also reduce the chances of losing the shipment in customs, only you’ve to pay an additional fee to import your shipments.

 In our view, Delivered Duty Paid (DDP) is a better option which results in a smoother international delivery experience.
 Now we will explore some of the differences between the advantages of DDP and DDU.